Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_migration/guide.en-gb.md

 ```bash
 $ rclone config
 ```
 This command will open the configuration menu and will guide you step by step with the configuration.
-The OVHcloud provider configuration is available and will guide you step by step.
+The official OVHcloud provider configuration is available and will guide you step by step.
 Follow the steps available [here](https://rclone.org/s3/#ovhcloud){.external}.
 You can also create/modify the configuration file by yourself with the following command:
 ```bash
 $ rclone config file